NoxOrg/Nox.Cli/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 ***
-Nox.Cli is a companion tool that supports the core [Nox library](https://github.com/NoxOrg/Nox).
+Nox.Cli is a companion command-line tool that supports the core [Nox library](https://github.com/NoxOrg/Nox).
 Its *raison d'être* is to build upon Nox's strong efficiency focus by extending that vision to the entire Enterprise Software Roadmap.
 This includes fast-tracking of DevOps functions like deployment to multiple environments, setting up CI/CD pipelines and configuring resource permissions.
 This is achieved by integrating seamlessly with existing enterprise assets and services like Helm charts, Azure KeyVault and Active Directory.

+Nox.Cli is declarative in nature with the primary aim to describe a project or solution.
+It uses with a range of plugin technologies in the development, infrastructure and DevOps realms to rapidly configure and deploy a solution in the enterprise.

 <div align="center">
     <img src="docs/images/nox-cli-simple-overview.png" alt="Overview" width="80%">